JalenYes/Unsupervised-Learning-Identify-Customer-Segments-with-Arvato/README.md

 Jupyter Notebook divided into sections for completing the project.
 The notebook provides more details than the outline given here.

-# Data
+### Data
+There are four files associated with the data of this project:

-* Udacity_AZDIAS_Subset.csv: Demographics data for the general population of Germany; 891211 persons (rows) x 85 features (columns).
+- `Udacity_AZDIAS_Subset.csv`: Demographic data for the general population of Germany; 891211 persons (rows) x 85 features (columns).
-* Udacity_CUSTOMERS_Subset.csv: Demographics data for customers of a mail-order company; 191652 persons (rows) x 85 features (columns).
+- `Udacity_CUSTOMERS_Subset.csv`: Demographic data for customers of a mail-order company; 191652 persons (rows) x 85 features (columns).
-* Data_Dictionary.md: Detailed information file about the features in the provided datasets.
+- `Data_Dictionary.md`: Information file about the features in the provided datasets.
-* AZDIAS_Feature_Summary.csv: Summary of feature attributes for demographics data; 85 features (rows) x 4 columns
+- `AZDIAS_Feature_Summary.csv`: Summary of feature attributes for demographic data.

 Each row of the demographics files represents a single person, but also includes information outside of individuals, including information about their household, building, and neighborhood.
 We use this information to cluster the general population into groups with similar demographic properties.
 Then, we see how the people in the customers dataset fit into those created clusters.
 The hope here is that certain clusters are over-represented in the customers data, as compared to the general population; those over-represented clusters will be assumed to be part of the core userbase.
 This information can then be used for further applications, such as targeting for a marketing campaign.